AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-07-19-semantic-html-accessibility/index.md

 ![Inspecting the Google search results page](./images/google.png)

 {% aside %}
-**Note**: Google has hidden elements that provide accessibility guidance to users with screen readers and other assistive technologies, so this "violation" isn't really a big deal.
-That may apply to some of the other sites and apps, too, though I haven't tested them.
+**Note**: Google also renders visually hidden elements that provide guidance to screen reader users, so this "violation" isn't really a big deal.
 {% endaside %}

 Twitter uses divs for replies: